ARM-software/SCP-firmware/debugger/src/cli/readme.txt

 Description of Files

   cli_commands_core.c
     Contains all code implementing core executable commands for the debug console.
-    If you wish to add new commands, create a new cli_commands_<name>.c file and add links to the command functions in the command structure.
+If you wish to add new commands, create a new command structure and add links to the command functions in the structure then call the command registration function cli_command_register.

   cli_config.h
     Definitions of compile-time command line interface settings, such as buffer